mikeizbicki/cmc-csci046/README.md

 **Technology Policy:**

-1. You must complete all programming assignments on the lambda server.
+1. You MUST complete all programming assignments on the lambda server.

-1. You must use either vim or emacs to complete all programming assignments.
+1. You MUST use either vim or emacs to complete all programming assignments.
    In particular, you may not use the GitHub text editor, VSCode, IDLE, or PyCharm for any reason.

+   In particular: You MAY NOT use the GitHub interface to edit files for a pull request.

-1. You must not share your lambda server credentials with anyone else.
+1. You MAY NOT share your lambda server credentials with anyone else.

 Violations of any of these policies will be treated as academic integrity violations.